-From Venmo To Apple Pay: How Social Payment Apps Change Financial Landscape
+From Venmo To Apple Pay: How Social Media Payments Change Financial Landscape

-From Venmo To Apple Pay: How Social Payment Apps Change Financial Landscape
+From Venmo To Apple Pay: How Social Media Payments Change Financial Landscape

-From Venmo To Apple Pay: How Social Payment Apps Change Financial Landscape
+From Venmo To Apple Pay: How Social Media Payments Change Financial Landscape

 Social payment platforms are online services or applications that allow users to send, receive, and manage transactions through their social media platforms.
-These programs typically incorporate social features and functions into the payment process, making it more interactive and convenient for users.
+These programs typically incorporate social features and functions into the payment process, making it more interactive and convenient for users, and represent a new business model in the digital commerce landscape.

 In this article, we highlight the most popular social payment apps and explore how social payment platforms are disrupting the traditional payments industry.